epam/edp-install/docs/user-guide/index.md

 # Overview

-This guide is for developers who have EDP installed and use for CI/CD configuration.
+The EDP User Guide is intended for developers and provides details on working with EDP Admin Console, different codebase types and EDP CI/CD flow.